Facebook now says data breach affected 29 million users, details impact | MarketScreener

 Regulators around the world have ongoing inquiries into another matter that came to light in March: How profile details from 87 million Facebook users were improperly accessed by political data firm Cambridge Analytica.

+Japan's Personal Information Protection Commission (JPPC) has launched an investigation into the social media company, the Nikkei newspaper reported on Friday.

+"We are working with local regulators including JPPC about data breach," the company said in an emailed statement.
+Facebook has about 28 million people active in a month in Japan.

-(Reporting by Munsif Vengattil in Bengaluru and Paresh Dave in San Francisco; additional reporting by Akanksha Rana in Bengaluru, Jim Finkle in New York and Joseph Menn in San Francisco; editing by Jim Finkle, David Gregorio and Leslie Adler)
+(Reporting by Munsif Vengattil in Bengaluru and Paresh Dave in San Francisco; additional reporting by Akanksha Rana and Vibhuti Sharma in Bengaluru, Jim Finkle in New York and Joseph Menn in San Francisco; editing by Jim Finkle, David Gregorio and Leslie Adler)

 By Munsif Vengattil and Paresh Dave